Tel: 00 353 61 202015

 - Literary analysis and theory, critical practice.

-- Historical schools/eras in literature (e.g. Renaissance Literature; Enlightenment and Romantic Literature; Victorian Texts and Contexts; Literary Modernism and Postmodernism);
+- Historical schools/eras in literature (e.g. Renaissance Literature; Augustan and Romantic Literature; Victorian Texts and Contexts; Literary Modernism and Postmodernism);

 - Specialist electives in Irish Literature (e.g. Gothic Literature in Ireland, Irish Literary Revolutions 1880-1930; Irish Literature 1930-1990; Study of a Major Irish Author; Contemporary Irish Literature);

-- Specialist electives in World Literatures (e.g. American Literature; Contemporary African Literature; Postcolonial/Postcolonial Literature in English; Contemporary Women’s Writing).
+- Specialist electives in Creative Writing and in World Literatures (e.g. American Literature; Contemporary African Literature; Postcolonial/Postcolonial Literature in English; Contemporary Women’s Writing).